Canon 5D vs 5D Mark IV

 |10.||Canon 1D Mark II N||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the 5D Mark IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 5D Mark IV Manual.
+Further information on the features and operation of the 5D and 5D Mark IV can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 5D Mark IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D and the Canon 5D Mark IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.